 • If the motor vehicle is purchased from a licensed New Hampshire dealer, the dealer will fill out the title application and give you a copy that you will need to register your vehicle.
 Bring this with you to the Town Clerk.

 The NH Department of Safety Division of Motor Vehicles Title Bureau has the answer to many title questions, click here.

 On a newly registered vehicle, State inspections are required within ten (10) days after the registration is processed.
 Vehicles being renewed must have an inspection during their renewal month.
-(There is a 10 day grace period into the following month).
 Official Inspection Station facilities are usually local service stations or automobile dealers authorized to inspect motor vehicles the State of New Hampshire.
 You can identify authorized facilities by the prominent display of an Official New Hampshire Inspection Station sign.
 Many of these facilities operate by appointment only, so it is good to check ahead with a station convenient to you.
 Official New Hampshire Inspection Stations will affix a certificate of inspection to the windshield displaying the expiration month.